rgdawson/Rgd.Stringlist/README.md

     end;

   Custom Managed Record class operators:

-    (1) This implementation uses Delphi's Custom Managed Record class operators.
+    (1) This implementation uses Delphi's Custom Managed Record class operators Initialize, Finalize, and Assign which were introduced in Delphi 10.4.
-        The class operators Initialize() and Finalize() Create and Free the internal TStringlist.
+    (1) The class operators Initialize() and Finalize() Create and Free the internal TStringlist.
 Each instance has its own unique internal TStringlist, so no need for reference counting on the internal TStringlist.
-        Basically, A := B is the same as A.Assign(B) (2) Implicits allow you to pass a StringList to TObject, TPersistent, TStrings, and TStringlist.
+        The class operator Assign() performs, A := B, and is the same as A.Assign(B).
+    (2) Implicits allow you to pass a StringList to TObject, TPersistent, TStrings, and TStringlist.